kjwilder/4equals10/README.md

   arithmetic operators (+, -, \*, /), parentheses (at most one pair), and
   reordering of the digits to construct an equation equal to 10.
 For example, a solution for the four digits '0254' is '0 + (4 - 2) * 5'.
-- After playing the game a bit, I wondered if I could solve the game with a python program:
+- After playing the game a bit, I considered trying to solve the game with a python program and did some back-of-the-envelope calculations.
-  - I estimated the time it would take python to eval a string like `9 + ( 4 -
+  - python should be able to eval a string like `9 + ( 4 - 2 ) / 3` on my
-    2 ) / 3` on my MacBook Pro is less than (and perhaps much less than) `one ten-millionth` of a second.
+    MacBook Pro in less than (and perhaps much less than) `one ten-millionth` of a second.
   - The number of reorderings (permutations) of four digits is bounded by and on the order of `10^4 = 10,000`.
   - The number of ways to choose three arithmetic operators is `4^3 = 64`.